iscc/iscc-specs/docs/specification.md

 2. Remove all pairs of brackets  `[]`,  `()`,  `{}`, and text inbetween them from `title` and `creators` fields.
 3. Trim all text fields, such that their UTF-8 encoded byte representation does not exceed 128-bytes each.
 The trim point must be such, that it does not cut into multibyte characters.
 The results of this operation will later be stored as base metadata on the blockchain.
 4. Cut all text after the first occurence of a semicolon (`;`) if that semicolon is after the first 25 characters of text.
-5. Trim each normalized input value to its first 128 characters.
-6. Apply [`normalize_text`](#normalize-text) to the trimmed `title` input value.
+5. Apply [`normalize_text`](#normalize-text) to the trimmed `title` input value.
-7. Apply [`normalize_creators`](#normalize-creators) to the trimmed `creators` input value.
+6. Apply [`normalize_creators`](#normalize-creators) to the trimmed `creators` input value.
-8. Apply [`normalize_text`](#normalize-text) to the trimmed `extra` input value.
+7. Apply [`normalize_text`](#normalize-text) to the trimmed `extra` input value.
-9. Concatenate the results of step 3, 4 and 5 in ascending order.
+8. Concatenate the results of step 3, 4 and 5 in ascending order.
-10. Create a list of 4 character [n-grams](https://en.wikipedia.org/wiki/N-gram) by sliding character-wise through the result of step 6.
+9. Create a list of 4 character [n-grams](https://en.wikipedia.org/wiki/N-gram) by sliding character-wise through the result of step 6.
-11. Encode each n-gram from step 7 to an UTF-8 bytestring and calculate its sha256 digest.
+10. Encode each n-gram from step 7 to an UTF-8 bytestring and calculate its sha256 digest.
-12. Apply `simhash` to the list sha256 digests from step 8.
+11. Apply [`similarity_hash`](#similarity-hash) to the list of sha256 digests from step 8.
-13. Trim the resulting byte sequence to the first 7 bytes.
+12. Trim the resulting byte sequence to the first 7 bytes.
-14. Prepend the 1-byte component header according to component type and ISCC version (e.g. `0x00`).
+13. Prepend the 1-byte component header according to component type and ISCC version (e.g. `0x00`).
-15. Encode the resulting 8 byte sequence with base32 (no-padding) and return the result.
+14. Encode the resulting 8 byte sequence with base32 (no-padding) and return the result.

 ### Dealing with collisions